 POINT OF VIEW

 All stories are told from a point of view – in short, point of view, or POV, is the narrator’s description of events.
 When you get this right, your story will be magic.
 Get it wrong, and your story will be nowhere near as good as it could be.
-Essentially, there are four types of POV:
+Essentially, there are several types of POV:

 ~ First person singular – told in the ‘I’ voice, readers can only experience the story though the main character’s eyes.